 Dalene is focused on using her professional networks and influence, for the good of her community, her industry, our animals and the planet.
 She is known for her innovative and out of box thinking, championing of women’s empowerment, enhancing the profile of Australian organic agricultural product and for speaking widely on the unique opportunities & challenges which SMEs experience in overseas markets.
 Dalene is an effective communicator & shares her ideas and views openly on social media.

 Dalene grew up in the iconic outback Queensland town of Birdsville.
 She started her career as a radiographer and then a tour guide in France, before joining OBE Organic in 2003.
 Between 2009 and 2015 she gained invaluable international business experience whilst living in Beijing and then Hong Kong, driving business opportunities for OBE Organic in Asia and the Middle East.
 Her active involvement in the Hong Kong – Australia expat business community, served to further enhance the profile and reputation of the Australian beef industry offshore.

 Lizzie is a young agribusiness professional and an exceptional advocate for the Australian meat industry.
-Through her role as Meat Sales Manager at Mort & Co, in SE QLD, Lizzie manages the sales of premium grainfed Angus and Wagyu beef, under the Phoenix Beef brand, to customers throughout Australia, North America, Europe and the Middle East.
+Through her previous role as Meat Sales Manager at Mort & Co, in SE QLD, Lizzie managed the sales of premium grainfed Angus and Wagyu beef, under the Phoenix Beef brand, to customers throughout Australia, North America, Europe and the Middle East.